 Stay true to your archetype, with Gingersauce

 Your answer is – create a brand book using Gingersauce!
-It is a brand guidelines builder that combines automation and creativity.
+Gingersauce is a professional tool for creating brand guidelines, that combines smart automation and your creativity.
 It’s a professional tool – meaning, it won’t do a half-baked job, leaving you with a mediocre result.

 A key goal of brand guidelines is keeping a record of all your branding elements, including the visuals built around your brand archetypes: Gingersauce will gather everything in one place and will help you make sure your brand design stays consistent and cohesive.